-Ukrainian minesweepers remove deadly threats to civilians
+Ukrainian deminers remove deadly threats to civilians

 The detector’s hit could indicate a spent shell casing, a piece of rusting iron or a discarded aluminum can.
 Or, it could be an active land mine.

-Oleksii Dokuchaev, the commander of the minesweeper brigade based in the eastern Kharkiv region, said that hundreds of mines have already been discharged in the area around the village of Hrakove where they were working, but that the danger of mines across Ukraine will persist for years to come.
+Oleksii Dokuchaev, the commander of the demining brigade based in the eastern Kharkiv region, said that hundreds of mines have already been discharged in the area around the village of Hrakove where they were working, but that the danger of mines across Ukraine will persist for years to come.

 “One year of war equals 10 years of demining,” Dokuchaev said.
 “Even now we are still finding munitions from World War II, and in this war they’re being planted left and right.”